 USP Verification Services encompass programs aimed at verifying the quality of ingredients and products.
 We currently offer the following specific Verification Programs:

-- The USP Dietary Supplement Verification Program is a voluntary program open to manufacturers of dietary supplement finished products from around the world.
+- The USP Dietary Supplement Verification Program is open to manufacturers of dietary supplement finished products from around the world.
 When it comes to dietary supplements, many consumers and healthcare practitioners look for independent oversight from an independent third-party not associated with the manufacturer, and with the necessary expertise to assess quality.

 - USP’s Dietary Ingredient Verification Program helps manufacturers demonstrate the quality of their dietary ingredients.
 The program can differentiate ingredients and help a company maintain its sales edge in a competitive global market.